 For maximum versatility, choose a daypack that’s suitable to wear hiking but can also use for other everyday adventures such as going to work, the gym or school.

-This Lululemon LiftOS hiking backpack is a great example of a versatile, compact backpack with a 25 liter capacity: plenty of room to pack most day hiking gear.
+This Gregory Juno 30 H2O pack ($180) is a great example of a versatile, compact backpack with a 30 liter capacity: plenty of room to pack all your day hiking gear.

-For a list of the ten essentials to take with you hiking (in your backpack!), read our essential hiking checklist, and also check out our full list of the best hiking daypacks for more backpack options.
+For a list of the ten essentials to take with you hiking (in your backpack!), read our essential hiking checklist.
+For more hiking pack options, visit our best hiking daypacks buyer’s guide.

 Hat and sunglasses

-Head over to our running and hiking sunglasses buying guide if you need a new pair that will stand up to the trails.
+Head over to our running and hiking sunglasses buying guide if you need a new pair of shades that will stand up to the trails.

 Hiking boots, shoes or sandals